cloudmesh/eve/README.rst

 Cloudmesh Rest
 ==============

+SEE THE CLASS WEB PAGE FOR PROPER DOCUMENTAION

 WE ASSUME YOU DO THIS IN A VIRTUALENV
 Please note that this has only be tested on OSX. it will be straight forward to port to Linux.